20 Amazing Reasons to Become a Medical Assistant

 Some people like the fast pace of a surgical ward, general medical hospital, or trauma center.
 Others may prefer the quieter vibe of a private physician’s office.
-Smaller practices tend to rely on their medical assistants to handle both administrative and clinical duties, while MAs at larger practices and hospitals tend to focus on one or the other.
+Smaller practices tend to rely on their medical assistants to handle both administrative and clinical duties, while MAs at larger practices and hospitals tend to focus on one set.

 In the medical world, experimenting with different career paths is a high-stakes game.
-Training as a nurse or a doctor takes incredible time and effort, and it’s not unheard of for these medical professionals to later discover that their chosen field wasn’t the best fit.
+Training as a nurse or a doctor takes incredible time and effort, and it’s not unheard of for medical professionals to dislike the field they’ve chosen.

-Why not start with a job that allows you to experience a wide range of aspects within healthcare?
-Medical assistants have got an unbelievable vantage point, and are able to quickly learn whether patient care or medical administration is more their speed.
-Many go back to school to gain their nursing degree or become a certified medical biller.
+Why not start with a job that allows you to experience the widest range of duties possible?
+Medical assistants can decide whether patient care or medical administration is more their speed, and many go back to school to gain their nursing degree or become a certified medical biller.

 If you’re ready for more responsibility, many medical assistants move onto careers like sonography, nursing, and hospital management.

-For a career that doesn’t require a 4-year degree (and serious student debt), these allied healthcare professionals have great income opportunities.
-According to the Bureau of Labor Statistics, the average annual salary for a medical assistant was $32,480 in 2018.
+For a career that doesn’t require a 4-year degree, these allied healthcare professionals have great income opportunities.
+According to the Bureau of Labor Statistics, the average annual salary for a medical assistant was $33,610 in 2018.

-Keep in mind that some states (like Alaska, Washington DC, and Minnesota) pay far more than $40,000 per year.
-As with any career, your income comes down to credentials and location.
+Some states (like Alaska, Washington DC, and Minnesota) pay far more than $40,000 per year.
+Just like any other career, your income comes down to credentials and location.
 No matter how you slice it, medical assistants are some of the best-paid allied health professionals out there.

-With a growing demand for trained medical assistants, there’s also an increased demand for the professionals who train them.
-If you enjoy interacting with people, this may be a great option after you build your skill sets.
+With a growing demand for trained medical assistants, there’s an increased demand for the professionals who train them.
+If you enjoy interacting with people, this may be a great option to work towards.

-AAMA reports that, on average, educators make well over $50,000 per year, with the most experienced professionals in the field earning over $75,000.
+On average, educators make well over $50,000 per year, with the most experienced professionals in the field raking in more than $75,000.

-Job vacancies for medical assistants are opening fast.
-In fact, demand (calculated by the US Bureau of Labor Statistics) will grow 23% between 2014 and 2024.
-This is faster than the national average for all other occupations over the same period, which averages 7%.
-Nearly 140,000 new medical assistants will be needed to fill up the new positions expected to appear by 2024.
+Job vacancies for medical assistants are opening – fast.
+In fact, demand for medical assistants is set to grow by 23% between 2018 and 2028.
+Nearly 180,000 new medical assistants will be needed to fill up the new positions.

-Additionally, if you’re a full-time medical assistant trainer, you’re more likely to receive greater major coverage, including medical, dental, discount prescription, and more.
+If you’re a full-time medical assistant trainer, you’re more likely to receive greater coverage.

 Demand for qualified medical assistants is high not only in the US: Australia also has plenty of medical assistant job vacancies.
 Why not try the expat lifestyle in places like Singapore, Malaysia, or Dubai?

-For the majority of healthcare workers, enjoying the same time off as your friends and family isn’t possible.
-Working night shifts or long hours is a way of life for many doctors, nurses, and emergency services workers.
+For the many healthcare workers, it isn’t possible to enjoy the same time off as friends and family.
+Working night shifts or long hours is simply a way of life for many doctors, nurses, and emergency services workers.

-Many medical assistants who find jobs in smaller practices have work routines similar to that of office workers.
-Create a stronger life-work balance and avoid burning out by spending weekends and public holidays with friends and family.
+Many medical assistants at smaller practices follow 9-5 schedules.
+Create a stronger life-work balance (and avoid burning out) by being able to spend weekends and public holidays with friends and family.

-Studies show that US doctors report high levels of stress due to their demanding jobs.
-Shockingly, as many as one in two experienced burnout symptoms within the previous year.
+US doctors report high levels of stress due to their demanding jobs, with as many as 50% experiencing burnout symptoms within the previous year.
 Nurses are also highly stressed due to being understaffed and overworked.

-While medical assistant job duties involve quite a lot of responsibility and aren’t completely free of stress, these allied healthcare workers have far less on their shoulders.
-Due to MA’s wide range of training, they may be asked to help doctors and nurses with a variety of tasks, thus relieving some of the burdens.
+While medical assistant job duties aren’t completely free of stress, these allied healthcare workers have far less on their shoulders.
+And due to their wide range of training, MAs may be asked to help doctors and nurses with a variety of tasks (helping to relieve some of those burdens.

-With the medical field rapidly changing due to constant developments in new technologies (from data storage to new monitoring tools, treatments, and artificial intelligence), technology is set to have a major impact on the way healthcare is administered.
+The medical field is rapidly changing due to constant technological developments, from data storage to new monitoring tools, treatments, and artificial intelligence.
+It goes without saying, but technology’s impact on healthcare will only continue to grow.

-As a medical assistant, you’ll play a key role in using these technologies in innovative ways to deliver more precise and personalized care.
+As a medical assistant, you’ll play a key role in applying these technologies to deliver more precise and personalized care.

-Whether doctors, hospital administrators, or patients, being a great medical assistant means that you’re a solid and proactive communicator.
+Whether interacting with doctors, hospital administrators, or patients, great medical assistants are solid and proactive communicators.

-If you’re a people person, this job will provide the stimulation you require.
-For the more introverted, don’t be put off: Good communication skills can be learned with experience.
-This skill is sure to translate to all parts of your life.
+If you’re a people person, this job provides the stimulation you require.
+For the more introverted, don’t be put off: Good communication skills can be learned with experience and will translate to all parts of your life.